vuejs/v2.vuejs.org/src/guide/components.md

 })
 ```

-The same encapsulation applies for other registerable Vue features, such as directives and transitions.
+The same encapsulation applies for other registerable Vue features, such as directives.

 ### Component Option Caveats